pingcap/docs-dm/en/glossary.md

 ### Relay processing unit

 The relay processing unit is the processing unit used in DM-worker to pull binlog files from the upstream and write data into relay logs.
 Each DM-worker instance has only one relay processing unit.

+### Replicate/replication

+In the case of clearly mentioning "incremental", use replicate/replication instead of migrate/migration.

 ## S